 Indefinite-lived intangible assets consist of tradenames.
-We evaluate the potential for impairment of finite and indefinite-lived intangible assets periodically and take into account events or circumstances that indicate revised estimates of useful lives or that the carrying amount may not be recoverable.
+We evaluate the estimated useful lives and the potential for impairment of finite and indefinite-lived intangible assets on an annual basis, or more frequently if events or circumstances indicate revised estimates of useful lives may be appropriate or that the carrying amount may not be recoverable.
 If the carrying amount is no longer recoverable based upon the undiscounted cash flows of the asset, the amount of impairment is the difference between the carrying amount and the fair value of the asset.
 Substantially all of our intangible assets were acquired in business combinations.
-There was no impairment of intangible assets during 2012, 2011 or 2010.
+There was no impairment of intangible assets during 2013, 2012 or 2011.